-Troy Jollimore is the author of three books of poetry and three books of philosophy, as well as numerous articles, essays, and reviews.
+Troy Jollimore is the author of four books of poetry and three books of philosophy, as well as numerous articles, essays, and reviews.
 His first collection of poetry, Tom Thomson in Purgatory, won the National Book Critics Circle award in poetry for 2006.
 His third, Syllabus of Errors, appeared on the New York Times' list of the best books of poetry published in 2015.

 In 2013 he was awarded a Guggenheim Fellowship in poetry.
 He has also received fellowships from the Bread Loaf Writers’ Conference and the Stanford Humanities Center in Palo Alto, California.

 Born in Liverpool, Nova Scotia, he was an undergraduate at the University of Kings College and Dalhousie University, before moving to the U.S., where he earned a Ph.D. in Philosophy at Princeton under the direction of Harry Frankfurt.

 He is currently a Professor in the Philosophy Department at California State University, Chico.
 His research interests include normative ethics and meta-ethics; the nature and ethics of personal relationships, particularly friendship and romantic love; the ethics of terrorism and war; the nature of reasons and the relations between moral and other reasons; and aesthetics, in particular philosophy of poetry and music.
 His fourth book of poems, Earthly Delights, will appear in September, and he is currently editing a collection of new scholarly articles on loyalty as a virtue for Oxford University Press.